MikeTaylor/palaeo-vo/vo-manuscript.md

 XXX Compare sequence-of-hap illustration with hemisected horse.

 XXX Definition 3 is anatomically informative, reflecting the developmental sequence.
 The vertebrae form around the spinal cord.
+Matt to write this bit.

 XXX Seek permission to use Liem et al. (2001): fig 8.3, or redraw it.

-XXX This orientation is used for _Opisthocoelicaudia skarzynskyii_ caudals 6–8 in Borsuk-Bialynicka (1977: plate 5: figure 2a), but this is because the verebtrae were preserved in articulation in this orientation, suggesting this reflects relative orientation in life.
+XXX This orientation is used for _Opisthocoelicaudia skarzynskyii_ caudals 6–8 in Borsuk-Bialynicka (1977: plate 5: figure 2a), but this is because the vertebrae were preserved in articulation in this orientation, suggesting this reflects relative orientation in life.

 XXX Definition 4 can't be done at all for _Xenoposeidon_, which is where we came in.